AMSUCF/ComicsAndImageText/index.md

 ## Materials and Texts

-While students are welcome to purchase the individual books, all primary texts will be available through [Comixology Unlimited](https://www.comixology.com/unlimited), a service with a free one-month trial ($6 monthly after) that is significantly cheaper than the purchase price of the course texts.
-Additional texts will be available as PDFs or on library e-reserve (marked with an asterisk).
+While students are welcome to purchase the individual books, all primary texts will be available through [Comixology Unlimited](https://www.amazon.com/kindle-dbs/cu/signup), a service with a free one-month trial ($6 monthly after) that is significantly cheaper than the purchase price of the course texts.
+Additional texts will be available as PDFs.

-- Coates, Ta-Nehisi, et al. *Black Panther: A Nation Under Our Feet,* Vol. 1..
-Marvel, 2016.
+- Coates, Ta-Nehisi, et al. *Black Panther: A Nation Under Our Feet,* Vol. 1., Marvel, 2016.
-- Davis, Eleanor. *How To Be Happy.* Illustrated edition, Fantagraphics, 2014.
-- DeConnick, Kelly Sue, and Valentine De Landro. *Bitch Planet*, Vol. 1: Extraordinary Machine.
-Illustrated edition, Image Comics, 2015.
-- Gillman, Melanie. *As the Crow Flies.* Iron Circus Comics, 2017.
+- Takei, George. *They Called Us Enemy,* Random House, 2020.
+- Lemire, Jeff. *Sweet Tooth: Out of the Deep Woods* Vol. 1., Vertigo, 2010.
+- Kobabe, Maia. *Gender Queer*, Lion Forge Comics, 2019.
+- Campbell, Eddie. *The Second Fake Death of Eddie Campbell & The Fate of the Artist*, Top Shelf Productions, 2023.
+- Morrison, Grant, et al. *All-Star Superman*, DC Black Label, 2018.
+- Shulz, Charles. *The Complete Peanuts Vol 1: 1950-1952*, Fantagraphics, 2004.
 - Hernandez, Gilbert, and Brian Evenson. *Julio’s Day.* Fantagraphics, 2013.
 - Jason. *Tell Me Something.* Fantagraphics, 2004.
 - Karasik, Paul, et al. *How to Read Nancy: The Elements of Comics in Three Easy Panels.* Illustrated edition, Fantagraphics, 2017.
-- Okorafor, Nnedi, and Leonardo Romero. *Shuri: The Search for Black Panther.* Illustrated edition, Marvel, 2019.
-- Snyder, Scott and Jeff Lemire. *A.D.
-After Death*, Vol 1.
-Image Comics, 2016.
-- Stevenson, Noelle, et al. *Lumberjanes*, Vol. 1.
-BOOM! - BOOM!
-Box, 2015.
-- Una. *Becoming Unbecoming.* Illustrated edition, Arsenal Pulp Press, 2016.*
+- Satrapi, Marjane. *Embroideries*, Pantheon Graphic Library, 2006.
 - Wilson, G. Willow, et al. *Ms. Marvel*, Vol. 1: No Normal.
 Marvel, 2014.
-- Yang, Gene Luen. *New Super-Man*, Vol. 1: Made In China.
-Illustrated edition, DC Comics, 2017.
+- Yang, Gene Luen. *American Born Chinese*, First Second, 2021.

 Supplementary recommended readings are included in each module to guide work towards the final research paper, while providing additional entry points into each form and genre under examination.
 Recommended primary texts will take advantage of the "Unlimited" offerings in Comixology.
 Not all works need to be read in their completion (guidance and suggestions will be offered in the modules), but as graphic novels are generally short, we will typically look at one to two primary texts a week alongside supplemental secondary readings.